To authorize the President to take certain actions to protect archaeological or ethnological materials of Afghanistan.

 Length: 6 pages

-This bill was introduced on February 17, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 17, 2005, in a previous session of Congress, but it did not receive a vote.

 Jun 22, 2004

 This activity took place on a related bill, H.R.
 4641 (108th).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 915 (109th) was a bill in the United States Congress.